Comparing Benson Hill (BHIL) & Its Competitors

 |$1.07 billion

-Benson Hill’s peers have higher revenue and earnings than Benson Hill.
-Benson Hill is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Benson Hill’s rivals have higher revenue and earnings than Benson Hill.
+Benson Hill is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Analyst Ratings